 For example, you can choose Slack as a connector type and configure it to send a message to a channel you selected.
 You can also create an index connector that writes the JSON object you configure to a specific index.
 It’s also possible to customize the notification messages.
 A list of variables is available to include in the message, like transform ID, description, transform state, and so on.

-After you save the configurations, the rule appears in the Rules and Connectors list where you can check its status and see the overview of its configuration information.
+After you save the configurations, the rule appears in the Rules list where you can check its status and see the overview of its configuration information.